bakechain/bakechain/README.md

 Follow [@BakeChain](https://twitter.com/BakeChain) on Twitter to keep up to date with the latest announcements.

-**Please note - BakeChain is currently in beta.
-Although we have taken many safety precautions, you use this software at your own risk.**
+**Please note - Although we have taken many safety precautions, you use this software at your own risk.**

 ## Installing
-**Note - currently only available for Windows 7 and above - we are currently working on a macOS and Linux build.**
+**Note - currently only available for Windows and MacOS - we are currently working on a Linux build.**

-You can check out our [latest releases](https://github.com/bakechain/bakechain/releases) to download and get started.
+You can check out our [latest releases](https://github.com/bakechain/bakechain/releases/latest) to download and get started.

-Once downloaded, extract the contents, and run **bakechain_app_VERSION.exe**
+Once downloaded, just run - you may be asked to confirm that you want to open and run this file.

 ## Documentation